sgirolkar/VSCODE-RUN/README.md

 ## Contributing

-This extension is designed to be a faithful recreation of IntelliJ IDEA's Run/Debug Configuration Modal functionality within VS Code's architecture.
+This extension is designed to be a faithful recreation of Run/Debug Configuration Modal functionality within VS Code's architecture.
 Contributions that maintain this design philosophy are welcome.

 ## License